lizbradley/cscibox/README.md

     cd src/plugins/bacon/cpp/
     make -f makefileLinux sciboxplugin
 	```
-  If the installation of bacon on Windows is absolutely necessary,
+  If the installation of BACON on Windows is absolutely necessary,
 a tarball for cross-compiling BACON from Linux to Windows using minGW
 is provided at [this link](http://www.cs.colorado.edu/~lizb/cscience/crossbacon.tgz).
 (If you don't know what that means, don't worry about it.)